triblondon/pixel-wall/README.md

 It requires a very particular USBC power cable and won't work with my common-or-garden MacBook power supply.
 Solved by ordering the [official power supply](https://thepihut.com/products/raspberry-pi-psu-uk).

+### rpi-ws281x-native refuses to compile on the pi

+I have this running on another rpi but no idea how I got it to compile as it now chokes on the npm install.
+Fixed by removing the rpi-ws281x-native dependency, which isn't needed anyway now that I'm using fadecandy.